Open Indie

 Part 1: Weird Identity

-Weird will aggregate your fragmented online persona into a single unified view.
+Weird will aggregate your fragmented persona into a single unified view.
 Establish your little slice of home on the internet without getting stuck in the content-production imperative of a custom website or a blog.

 Part 2: Communal Bonfires